 Similarly to many other amino acids, leucine is found in many foods that are high in protein.
 Examples include meats (such as fish, chicken, and turkey), dairy products (such as yogurt and cheese), and soybeans.
 Other foods like eggs, nuts, seeds, and fruit also contain leucine, but to a lesser extent.

-Leucine can be classified in:
+Leucine can be classified as:

-- L-leucine is the natural version of the amino acid, is found in the proteins of the body, and is the main form used as a supplement.
+- L-leucine is the natural version of the amino acid, is found in the proteins of the body and is the main form used as a supplement.

 - D-leucine is the mirror image of L-leucine, which is created in the laboratory and is also used as a supplement.

 Despite the popularity of leucine among gym enthusiasts, the science to back up most of its uses is weak.

 Some evidence suggests that branched-chain amino acids may also improve cognition in people with declining brain function due to liver disease.
 However, not all studies had positive findings.
 Additionally, branched-chain amino acids likely don’t reduce the chance of death in people with this condition .